Robin

 We gradually increase exposure to those frustrating combination of circumstances that are getting in the way of returning to work.
 The activities you’ll do, the length and duration of each session, and the overall length of the program will be unique for your circumstances.

-Work Ready for Brain Injury Team
+St Paul Work Ready For Brain Injury Team Photo

 We know it’s hard to increase physical stamina if you’re struggling to tolerate light or sound.